DEIB-GECO/RGMQL/Example of workflows/README.md

-This forlder contains three fully reproducible examples of use cases using expressive power and flexibility of the RGMQL package in biologically relevant applications.
+This folder contains three fully reproducible examples of use cases using expressive power and flexibility of the RGMQL package in biologically relevant applications.
 Open the RProject file [EXAMPLES.Rproj](EXAMPLES.Rproj) to set automatically the working directory for the use cases.
 For each use case, the complete workflow is available as a R Notebook: also, a corresponding HTML file is available to show the results we previously obtained.